Understanding the Dangers of a Ketamine Overdose

 Mixing Ketamine With Alcohol or Other Drugs

 Ketamine is often taken with other substances, like alcohol or marijuana.
-Combining ketamine with these substances can be very dangerous and is much more likely to lead to complications like overdose.
+Combining ketamine with these substances can be very dangerous and is much more likely to lead to complications and overdose.

 Whenever substances are taken together, the effects and risks of each substance may be amplified, leading to more severe health effects.